horaklukas/modeler/README.md

 ## TODO

 ### App
+* Options to delete objects

 ### Table
+* Fix changing columns at relation and table model when some column is deleted
 * create system of counting best point to connect relation
 * <s>column indexes (unique, not null)</s>
 * <s>change mouse cursor type to `move` when moving table - as listed out  in